-A mutualism is a relationship between two species in which both partners benefit.
-One example exists between legume plants (clovers and peas) and a type of bacteria, rhizobia.
+A mutualism is a relationship between individuals of two different species in which both partners benefit.
+One example exists between a type of plant, legumes, and a type of bacteria, rhizobia.
 Rhizobia live inside bumps on the roots of legumes, called nodules.
-There, they convert nitrogen from the air into a form that is usable by plants; in return, plants provide the rhizobia with food and protection in the root nodule.
-Plants growing with rhizobia usually grow better than those growing without rhizobia.
+There, they convert nitrogen from the air into a form that can be used by plants; in return, plants provide the rhizobia with food and protection in the root nodule.

-Mutualisms can affect what happens when a plant species is moved somewhere it hasn’t been before.
-Invasive plants are species that have been transported by humans from one location to another, and grow and spread quickly compared to other plants.
-For invasive legumes with rhizobia mutualists, there is a chance that the rhizobia will not be transported with it and the plant will have to form new relationships with rhizobia in the new location.
-In their introduced ranges scientists predict invasive legumes will grow better and better over time.
+Mutualisms can affect what happens when a plant is moved to a location where that species hasn’t been before.
+Invasive plants have been transported by humans from one location to another and grow and spread quickly in their new location.
+For invasive legumes with rhizobia mutualists, there is a chance that the rhizobia will not be moved with it and the plant will have to form new relationships in the new location.
+These new partners might work well together or might not.
+Scientists predict that in their new ranges, invasive legumes will grow poorly at first, and then better and better over time.
 Over generations, invasive plants and their new rhizobia partners may coevolve to become more efficient mutualism partners.

 Featured scientists: REU Yi Liu and Tomomi Suwa from Michigan State University